Skip to main content

 <members>

-This element can be used to list the allowable email domains for members and can contain one or more <email> elements.
+This element specifies which email domains can create member accounts on the server.
+It can contain one or more <email> elements.

-Member accounts with a role of Administrator are not restricted by the constraints set in the security elements.
+Member accounts with a role of Administrator aren’t restricted by the constraints set in the security elements.

 Created on , last edited on